Chaffois

 Chaffois (/fr/) is a commune in the Doubs department in the Bourgogne-Franche-Comté region in eastern France.

 It is located about 8 km west of Pontarlier and about 20 km west of the border with Switzerland.

+Location

+This village in the Haut-Doubs region is located at an altitude of approximately 850 meters, about seven kilometers west of the town of Pontarlier.

+The neighboring towns are Bannans, Chapelle-d'Huin, Granges-Narboz, Houtaud, Sainte-Colombe, and Val-d'Usiers.